 While air plants won’t ask for much from you, they do have a few requirements.

 One, is that their surrounding temperatures stay above freezing (easy enough to do when growing inside your home.)

 And while they appreciate bright light, you’ll definitely want to keep them out of direct sunlight.

 Tillandsias will also need a weekly misting of water along with a light dose of liquid fertilizer every few months.

 In my dry California climate, I take it one step further and give them a really good soaking once every couple of weeks.

-I just plunge them into a bowl of water and leave them for an hour.
+I just plunge them into a bowl of room-temperature water and leave them for an hour or two.

-Oh, and one more reason why they’re such great houseplants is the fact that most varieties will graciously offer you their babies!
+Oh, and one more reason why they’re such great houseplants is that many varieties will graciously provide you with babies!